marioizquierdo/enablePlaceholder/README.md

     jQuery("input[placeholder], textarea[placeholder]").enablePlaceholder();

-T CSS class that is applied when the placeholder text is used is "placeholder", but you can change it with the "withPlaceholderClass" option:
+The CSS class that is applied when the placeholder text is used is "placeholder", but you can change it with the "withPlaceholderClass" option:

-    // Use the withPlaceholderClass option to specify another css class rather than the default "placeholder" value. jQuery("input[placeholder], textarea[placeholder]").enablePlaceholder({"withPlaceholderClass": "light-text"});
+    // Use the withPlaceholderClass option to specify another css class rather than the default "placeholder" jQuery("input[placeholder], textarea[placeholder]").enablePlaceholder({"withPlaceholderClass": "light-text"});

 In your markup, the following placeholder texts will be shown in both HTML5 and non HTML5 browsers: